vatpac-technology/sops/docs/aerodromes/Rockhampton.md

 The Standard Assignable level from RK ADC to RKA is the lower of `A060` or the `RFL`, any other level must be prior coordinated.

 ### Arrivals/Overfliers
 RKA will heads-up coordinate arrivals/overfliers from Class C to RK ADC.
-Aircraft will be cleared for the coordinated approach prior to handoff to RK ADC, unless RK ADC nominates a restriction.
+IFR aircraft will be cleared for the coordinated approach (Instrument or Visual) prior to handoff to RK ADC, unless RK ADC nominates a restriction.
+VFR aircraft require a level readback.

 !!! example
     <span class="hotline">**RKA** -> **RK ADC**</span>: "Via SARUS for the visual approach, VJN”